Note: On July 27, 2018 BuilderAll relaunched their software platform. This BuilderAll review has been updated to reflect those changes.

 If you’ve ever visited a website where a person walks out onto the screen and talks to you, that is a floating video.
 This tool allows you to create a video of yourself that you can put on your website to achieve the same effect.
 I would recommend using the HTML version, as most newer browsers automatically disable Flash files.

-The browser notifications app allows you to send messages to visitors who have given you permission straight to their browser even if they aren’t on your website.
+The browser notifications app allows you to send messages to visitors through their browsers even if they aren’t on your website.